-Today, Alice Neel is considered the greatest portrait painter of the 20th century.
+Today, Alice Neel is considered one of the greatest portrait painters of the 20th century.
 As she usually painted her friends, family, neighbors, and people she encountered on the streets, her work is a visual documentary of her era.
 She made many sacrifices to live and paint the way she wanted.
 Although it came with a cost of living in poverty and not gaining the recognition she deserved, Neel did not care about painting what was fashionable.
 Instead, with each stroke of her brush, she challenged issues of racial and social inequality, gender, motherhood, and identity.
-Now she has made it to the Met.
+And in the end, she made it to the Met!

-In 1930 Enriquez’ family offered to send the pair to Paris.
+In 1930 Enríquez family offered to send the pair to Paris.
 As two burgeoning painters desperate to flourish in the art world, they decided to leave their daughter with the family in Cuba.
 She and Carlos had planned for him to accompany Isabetta to Cuba while Alice stayed with her mother.
 She thought “Oh, isn’t that great?
 I’ll paint all these pictures that I want to paint.”
-However, while Carlos was away, she wrote: “The nights were horrible at first.
-I dreamed Isabetta died and we buried her right beside Santillana.”
+However, while Carlos was away, she wrote:

 Nadya and Nona depicts two nude women lying on a bed.
 One of the women is on her back, her body relaxed, inviting, and fully exposed: while the other is contained, her arms are drawn up close to her body, her legs are pressed together and locked with her feet crossed.
 The image is one of contrast – it shows one woman lying easily, despite being nude, and another who is tense and seemingly unwilling to display her naked body.
 This depiction of two lovers portrays two kinds of female sexuality: Nadya, comfortable satisfying her desires: Nona, inhibited and self-conscious.
 Neither woman is conventionally beautiful, and their poses are unflattering by conventional standards.

-When she was asked why she turned her attention to them, Alice replied:
+When she was asked why she turned her attention to them, Neel replied:

-Alice’s paintings respect the integrity of each woman’s experience of pregnancy; she does not romanticize their condition.
-Her sitters represent real pregnant women one expects to see in markets, theatres, and on buses.
-Alice paints the most real and honest human experiences.
+Neel’s paintings respect the integrity of each woman’s experience of pregnancy; she does not romanticize their condition.
+Her sitters represent real pregnant women one expects to see in markets, theaters, and on buses.
+Neel paints the most real and honest human experiences.
 Her pregnant nude paintings set the best example of her pursuit.